“The only way to build authority is through content.”

-A real estate testimonial is relaying a story from a current client to a potential client.
+A real estate testimonial relays a story from a current to a potential client.
 The shorter, the better (unless you sacrifice quality).
 You don’t want an hour-long testimonial.

 When a client has a great experience, let them share it.
 Get real testimonials.
-Potential clients experience shopping anxiety — you know, that feeling you get, before buying something, that says, “It costs too much.
+Potential clients experience shopping anxiety — you know, that feeling before buying something that says, “It costs too much.
 It’s not good enough.
 How do you know it’s what you want?” — and testimonials are one way of shooting down this discouraging devil.

-The testimonial combats with, “Other people have worked with this company, and they had a good experience.
+The testimonial says, “Other people have worked with this company and had a good experience.
 I probably will too.”